Gageperrin/it-notes/it-topics/cissp.md

 8. Update baselines

 Patch levels can be determined through a software agent, agentless remote access, or passive traffic monitoring.
 Patches may be deployed automatically or manually.

+## 7.9 - Understand and participate in change mangement processes

+Change management ensures that costs and benefits of changes are analyzed and changes ae made in a controlled manner to reduce risks.
+Larger companies often leverage Change Advisory Boards (CABs) which include key stakeholders from throughout an organization who are often most equipped to understand the operational impacts of proposed changes.

+Change management should follow these steps:
+1. Change request
+2. Assess impact
+3. Approval
+4. Build and Test
+5. Notification
+6. Implement
+7. Validation
+8. Version and Baseline